Surfshark vs ExpressVPN: which VPN is better?

 Double VPN | ✅Yes | ❌No |

 Even though a VPN’s main function is to encrypt your traffic and fake your location, extra features can greatly benefit your everyday life.
-And Surfshark VPN is the leader here, offering a ton of features like CleanWeb and GPS Spoofing.
+And Surfshark is the leader here, offering a ton of features like CleanWeb and GPS Spoofing.

 Split tunneling

-When you connect to a VPN, all your traffic becomes encrypted and redirected.
-However, what if you only need a VPN on your browser or a specific app?
+What if you only need a VPN on your browser or a specific app?
 That’s where split tunneling comes into play.
+This feature gives you a choice over which applications and websites use VPN traffic.

 SmartDNS